 It doesn't take long at all for a baby' sight to rival that of an adults.
 By now she should be able to focus on small objects, which when combined with her object permanence means anything dropped at the dinner table will have to be picked up!
 Whereas before a sound like a bell or chime above her head would send her into a disorientated state, now they will be able to locate the source of the sound, and will focus on it thusly.

 A popular cognitive development exercise at this stage is the 'three brick test'.
 Give her two bricks (little wooden ones, obviously!) or a small object, so they have one in each hand.
-Offer them a third one, and you'll immediately see them realize they've run out of hands.
+Offer them a third one, and you'll immediately see them realise they've run out of hands.
 They may drop a brick, leave it alone, cradle all three in her arms or grasp it between their toes (OK we're not serious about the latter), but whatever happens it's them furthering this foundational intellectual process.

 We hope you like hide and seek, because no game comes with a higher recommendation at this stage.
 Other old favourite games and rhymes like pat-a-cake will meet an enthusiastic response, as will pop-up books filled with items and characters they've become familiar with over the last 9 months.